bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/architecture/data-plane-osd-cluster-dynamic-scaling.md

 ## OSD Cluster Capacity Calculation

-Kas Fleet Manager will check whether the number of remaining Kafka Connections or remaining Kafka Partitions (provided in `.status.remaining`) is less than what a single Kafka Cluster of Model T consumes correspondingly.
-If one of those conditions happens then the cluster will be marked as `full` if it wasn't already.
+To calculate whether the cluster being evaluated has available capacity Kas Fleet Manager will check whether the number of remaining Kafka Connections or remaining Kafka Partitions (provided in `.status.remaining`) is less than what a single Kafka Cluster of Model T consumes correspondingly.

+If there's available capacity then the cluster will be marked as `ready` if it wasn't already.

+If there's no available capacity:
+* If `.status.nodeInfo.current` is less than the restricted ceiling value (see [Scale-Up criteria](#scale-up-criteria)) then the cluster will be marked as `compute_node_scaling_up` if it wasn't already.
+The `compute_node_scaling_up` state means that the data plane cluster has no available capacity with the current number of compute nodes but more compute nodes can be added and a scale-up of compute nodes is in progress as a consequence
+* If `status.nodeInfo.current` is higher or equal than the restricted ceiling value then the cluster will be marked as `full` if it wasn't already.
+The `full` states means that the data plane cluster has no available capacity with the current number of compute nodes it has and no more compute nodes can be added

 The capacity calculation will be performed from the data received by KAS Fleet Shard Operator, BEFORE performing the scaling actions.

-## Scale-Up criteria
+## Compute nodes Scale-Up criteria

-KAS Fleet Manager will scale up if all the following conditions are true:
+KAS Fleet Manager will scale up compute nodes of a data plane cluster if all the following conditions are true:

 * **At least one** of the reported Kafka attribute values has crossed its corresponding Scale-Up threshold